In-ice Radio Signatures of Cosmic Ray Particle Cascades: Radiation energy

 For the in-air component, an overall increase of the radiation energy is expected for two main reasons.
 First, inclined showers develop at higher altitudes (Fig.~\ref{fig:XmaxCharac}), where the lower air density enhances the transverse-current emission (discussion Section~\ref{sec:LDF}).
 Moreover, the geomagnetic emission scales with $\sin{\alpha}$, with $\alpha$ the so-called geomagnetic angle between the shower and the local magnetic field directions.
 In Greenland’s near-vertical magnetic field this angle grows with zenith, further enhancing the radiation energy.
 Additionally, channel-dependent effects are expected as the geomagnetic emission is linearly polarized along the $-\mathbf{v} \times \mathbf{B}$ direction.
 This direction initially corresponds to the $y$-axis for a vertical shower, but gets projected into the $x$ and $z$ directions when the shower gets inclined, therefore enhancing the signal in these channels.

 In the right-hand panel of Fig.~\ref{fig:RadEvszen}, we show the ratio between the in-air and in-ice radiation energies as a function of the shower zenith angle for the three primary energies of our library.
 It is clear that vertical showers are dominated by the in-ice emission, whereas for more inclined showers $\theta \gtrsim 20^{\circ}$ the in-air component becomes dominant.
 Increasing the primary energy shifts the air/ice ratio to slightly lower values, as the two contributions scale differently (Section~\ref{sec:RadEscaling}), but the overall trend remains unchanged.
 We note that this behavior represents an average feature of the emission.
 At the scale of individual antennas, the in-air/in-ice ratio may differ depending on the antenna position, but the trend observed in Fig.~\ref{fig:RadEvszen} remains a strong indicator of which component dominates in a given region of the parameter space and of the typical radio signatures (in-air or in-ice like) that should be targeted when reconstructing events.
 For example, neutrino showers are expected to arrive at the detector with rather horizontal trajectories, with zenith angles $\theta \gtrsim40^{\circ}$~\cite{RNOG2021JInst..16P3025A}, since they need to travel long enough in the ice to cascade in the medium.
-This implies that in the range of zenith angle where neutrinos are expected, the typical cosmic ray signals should be in-air like, i.e., dominated by the geomagnetic emission, hence with quite distinctive features than neutrino signals, which would be valuable for cosmic ray/neutrino discrimination.
+Yet, in this zenith angle range the typical cosmic ray signals should be in-air like, i.e., dominated by the geomagnetic emission, hence with quite distinctive features than neutrino signals, which would be valuable for cosmic ray/neutrino discrimination.
+We note, however, that refraction of radio waves in the ice bends the signal trajectories, so that the emission may reach the detector with an apparent zenith angle different from the geometric shower direction, which would soften the discriminating power of an observable based on zenith angle to identify neutrinos.